-- Rolling three-year excess returns have been consistently positive. - It is notable that during periods of rising markets, the portfolio has had a tendency to outperform.
+It is notable that during periods of rising markets, the portfolio has had a tendency to outperform and that in falling markets, the portfolio has a tendency to underperform.
 This is based on observations and not statistical analysis.

-4.2.2 Pension Fund - Equity Returns (Currency Basket)
+4.3.2 Pension Fund - Equity Returns (Currency Basket)

-Source: Mercer MPA, Norges Bank and (c) Copyright 2008 BNY Mellon Asset Servicing.
+Source: Mercer MPA, Norges Bank and (c) Copyright 2009 BNY Mellon Asset Servicing.

-- The Equity Segment has outperformed its benchmark in twenty seven out of the thirty nine quarters, underperforming in the remainder. - Rolling three-year performance was strong in the periods to 2001 and the first part of 2002.
-Performance dipped to a low point in mid 2003 but has since been above benchmark. - The cumulative excess return for the period since inception, 1 February 1998, to 31 December 2007 is positive at 12.7%. - During periods of rising markets, the portfolio has had a tendency to outperform.
+- The Equity Segment has outperformed its benchmark in twenty nine out of the forty three quarters, underperforming in the remainder. - Rolling three-year excess performance was strong in the periods to 2001 and the first part of 2002.
+Performance dipped to a low point in mid 2003 before recovering in later quarters.
+Rolling three-year annualised excess performance has now become negative, primarily as a result of underperformance in September 2008, with a value of -0.3% p.a. as at 31 December 2008.
+This is in agreement with Norges Bank's calculations. - The cumulative excess return for the period since inception, 1 February 1998, to 31 December 2008 is positive at 5.5%; however it has seen a sharp decline since 31 December 2007 where the cumulative excess was 12.7%.
+The annualised cumulative excess return over the period was 0.5% p.a.
+Norges Bank calculated the cumulative excess return over the period since inception to be 5.8% and the annualised cumulative excess return over the period to be 0.5% p.a.

+During periods of rising markets, the portfolio has had a tendency to outperform.
 This is based on observations and not statistical analysis.

-4.2.3 Pension Fund - Fixed Income Returns (Currency Basket)
+4.3.3 Pension Fund - Fixed Income Returns (Currency Basket)

-Source: Mercer MPA, Norges Bank and (c) Copyright 2008 BNY Mellon Asset Servicing.
+Source: Mercer MPA, Norges Bank and (c) Copyright 2009 BNY Mellon Asset Servicing.

 - With the exception of the first three years, where performance was mixed, the Fixed Income Segment of the Pension Fund has consistently outperformed its benchmark over the nine and a half year period to 30 June 2007.
-Over the last two quarters of 2007 the Fixed Income Segment underperformed.
-Underperformance has been significant in relation to historical excess returns, returning 0.46% and 0.92% below the benchmark over the third and fourth quarters of 2007 respectively. - Rolling three-year excess returns have been consistently positive up to 30 June 2007, however, as a result of underperformance in the final two quarters of 2007, rolling three-year excess returns have fallen into negative territory. - The cumulative excess return over the ten year period to 31 December 2007 is positive at 1.1%.
-Cumulative performance has risen steadily over the nine and a half year period but has fallen back sharply following two quarters of underperformance on the final half of 2007.
+The fund then had marginal outperformance in the quarter to June 2008 with significant underperformance in the remaining quarters.
+The most significant underperformance was in the fourth quarter of 2008 with the quarterly excess return 3.8% below benchmark. - Rolling three-year excess returns have been consistently positive up to 30 June 2007, however, as a result of underperformance since the second half of 2007, rolling three-year annualised excess returns have fallen into negative territory with a value of -2.6% p.a. as at the 31 December 2008.
+Norges Bank calculated the rolling three-year annualised excess returns to be -2.5% p.a. - The cumulative excess return has become negative, with a value of -9.8% over the eleven year period to 31 December 2008.
+Cumulative performance has risen steadily over the nine and a half year period to 30 June 2007, but has fallen back sharply following the significant underperformance in recent quarters.
+The annualised cumulative excess return over the period was -0.6% p.a.
+Norges Bank calculated the cumulative excess return over the period since inception to be -9.2% and the annualised cumulative excess return over the period to be -0.5% p.a.